 - Use loose leaf tea whenever possible for the authentic flavor.
 Tea bag is fine too if you do not have loose tea leaves.

 - Try to use fresh , whole spices instead of their powdered versions to get the real flavors.

 Digestive Chai: Add 1 teaspoon of fennel seeds to the boiling water.
+Skip other spices.
 Proceed with the basic Chai recipe.
 This aids in digestion after a heavy meal.